 IoT-NGIN aims to act as the engine that will drive the evolution to the next generation of IoT.
 As such, IoT-NGIN addresses multi-variate diverse network topologies and computing paradigms for IoT systems acroos a number of domains.
 With the increasing emergence of IoT devices and things, with diverse computing capabilities, computational loads could be executed even on device or offloaded to more powerful devices.
 At the same time, the energy efficiency constraints, combined with stringent delay requirement, depending on the underlying IoT application, often mandate for the computation to be executed as close as possible to the data sources.
 This has led to the adoption of edge computing, which usually refers to computation jobs being offloaded within the same LAN.
 However, heavier computations in less time-sensitive applications have led to the emergence of fog computing.
-In this paradigm, computation is done at more powerful devices in remote locations compared to the data sources, but still not referring to cloud resources.
-Last, but least cloud computational resources can be exploited, utilizing flexible plans of data centre resources.
+In this paradigm, computation is done at more powerful devices in remote locations compared to the data sources can be exploited, utilizing flexible plans of data centre resources.